wallarm/product-documentation/docs/4.8/admin-en/configure-parameters-en.md

 This directive determines whether the Wallarm NGINX module generates the `/tmp/proton_last_memlimit.req` file containing request details when a memory limit is exceeded.
 This can be invaluable for debugging issues related to request memory limit processing.

 !!! info
-    Currently this directive is available only for NGINX nodes deployed with [all-in-one installer](../installation/nginx/all-in-one.md) version 4.8.8 or higher.
+    Currently this directive is available only for NGINX Nodes deployed with [all-in-one installer](../installation/nginx/all-in-one.md) version 4.8.8 or higher.

     This parameter can be set within the http, server, and location blocks.